SahmaraniAmjad/currency_converter_rest_api/README.md

 * [Setup](#setup)

 ## General info
--This project is about creating a REST API that converts currency rates between EUR, USD and CHF (all ways).
+- This project is about creating a REST API that converts currency rates between EUR, USD and CHF (all ways).
 - In [main brahch] the user is able to convert with no need to singup or login
 - In [currency_converter_with_authentication branch], the user should has a registered account to be able to convert currencies